AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/create-site.md

 Content authors can now begin authoring.

+## Is Further Customization Required? {#customization-required}

+Site templates are very powerful and flexible and any number can be created for a project, allowing for easy creation site variations.
+Depending on the level of customization already performed on the site template you use, you may not even need additional front-end customization.

+* If so, congratulations!
+Your journey ends here!
+* If you still need additional front-end customization, or if you simply want to understand the full process in case you need future customization, please continue reading.

 ## Example Page {#example-page}

-The front-end developer may not be familiar with the details of your content.
+If you do require additional front-end customization, keep in mind that the front-end developer may not be familiar with the details of your content.
 Therefore it is a good idea to provide the developer with a path to typical content that can be used as a base of reference as the theme is customized.
 A typical example is the home page for the master language of the site.

 1. In the sites browser, navigate to the home page of the master language of the site and then tap or click the page to select it and then tap or click **Edit** in the menu bar.